 If you love taking the path least traveled while leaving your own trail, you will feel right at home here!
-Whether you like kayaking, hiking, snowshoeing, cross-country skiing, ATVing, snowmobiling, wildlife viewing, fishing, hunting.... there is no end to the things you can do using our vacation rentals as your home base!
+Whether you like kayaking, hiking, snowshoeing, cross-country skiing, ATVing, snowmobiling, wildlife viewing, fishing, hunting.... there is no end to the things you can do using Moose Mountain Cabin as your home base!
 If this all sounds like tons of fun, but maybe you've never done these things, we have plenty of advice, maps, descriptions for exciting and unique self-guided trips.
 Simplify your vacation; once you arrive, put your wallet away!

 Wilderness Snowshoeing from cabins

 See a moose in the woods

 When the conditions are perfect, you can point to a mountain on the map, check your compass, and head for the top!
 Along the way you may follow a moose track, spot a snowshoe hare huddled under a fir, see a wing print in the snow where a grouse took off....
 What you won't see?
 Another person!

 There are many remote ponds and lakes within driving distance of us.
 Some are quite large and others very small.
 The one thing they all have in common, is the lack of crowds and noise.
 Unfold your map, pick any blue spot on it, strap on your kayak and prepare for adventure!
 Drive and launch your craft in to B Pond, C Pond, Pond in the River, Aziscohos Lake, the Richardsons ....

 Whether you enjoy laying a streamer out on a swift moving current, or bobber fishing with night crawlers in a deep still lake, your opportunities are endless.
 Blue Ribbon Rapid River is nearby, B Pond with its 24" minimum length on trout; browns and rainbows inhabiting the depths of the Androscoggin River.
 And, bass and pickerel are always fun to hook at the back of Roxbury Pond.